asachanmanchoi/Transformer-based-Sequential-Recommendation-System/members/tutorial/Git.md

 $git push origin Elaine
 ```

-## Pull commits in your own branch to main branch
+## Push updates of your own branch to main

 ```bash
 # First, switch to your own branch